matejpopovski/STT/README.md

 This project was intentionally designed as a practical AI engineering demo rather than a highly polished commercial product.

-The focus was:
+The primary focus was:
 - rapid prototyping
 - practical AI workflows
+- realtime interaction
 - local AI integration
-- real-time interaction
+- modular architecture
 - usability
-- modular architecture
+- production-style AI pipeline design

 ---